Larry Brown (basketball): Early years: 1969–1983

 Brown's first head coaching job was at Davidson College in North Carolina in 1969.
 He resigned after less than two months, having never fielded a team or coached a game.
-He would not discuss the reasons for his resignation, saying only that "it was in the best interests of Davidson and myself".
+He did not discuss the reasons for his resignation, saying only that "it was in the best interests of Davidson and myself".
+He has later stated that it was a matter of the program reneging on promises made.